Language Translation

 1. The landowner/tenant provides written permission (which must be on the person while taking the animal),

-2. AND no compensation of any kind is given to the person who takes the animal.
+2. And no compensation of any kind is given to the person who takes the animal.

 3. A hunting or trapping license or nuisance wild animal control permit is required to take wild animals on land that you do not own or rent.